micahfolsom/qtcanvas/README.md

 Thanks to those who attempted to do this at various points and posted their code online, allowing me to cobble this together.
 I hope that by making this available, others can save some time figuring out how to do this!

+## Additional Notes ##
+This is not a perfect solution and occasionally there are glitches, such as having to click on a canvas for it to display.
+Just gotta deal with it!